this is a collection of off-topic material.

 The doctor is gripping my wrist.
 She says, “Pulse up, get the BP.”

 The doctor says, “M?
 Please stop trying to stand up.
 I need you to breathe.
-Slowly.
-Think very carefully…can you remember the nurse’s name?
+Slowly, okay?
+Can you remember the nurse’s name?
 I just called it out.”

 The doctor interrupts, asks me to take deep breaths.
 She keeps saying, “Slow down, M. You need to breathe.”